Zeus-I/R-CTOS/README.md

 # R - ctos
-## _Real-time cloths tryon system
+## Real-Time Clothes Tryon System
-A flask application that allows user to try upper cloths from any shopping website by using opencv library from python.
+A flask application that allows user to try upperbody clothes from any shopping website by using opencv library from python.
-You first need manually clone or download the repository and install all the libraries from requirements.txt.
+You first need to manually clone or download the repository and install all the libraries from requirements.txt.
 ```sh
 $ pip install -r requirements.txt
 ```